 come as you are.
 A open-level and well-rounded practice that’s appropriate for those with experience in group classes.

 get warm and transform.
 Move, sweat, and open up with this deep, invigorating vinyasa class that’s taught with rhythm, music, and our standard attention to alignment and breath.
 Different from “hot yoga,” this class is meant to warm you from the inside out, in a room that’s just comfortably toasty.
-Experience in intermediate or open-level classes encouraged.
+Experience at the intermediate level encouraged.

 vinyasa for strength

 run, lift, spin, yoga.
 Enhance your relationship to other modes of exercise and improve overall performance in whatever else you do off the mat.
 The strengthening component of yoga will define your more underutilized muscles for tone and precision of movement, while deep stretching will help you to maintain greater mobility between workouts.
 You may just find that you begin to move with more clarity and awareness of your breath, greater ease and efficiency, and faster recovery.

 do less.
 Deep, potent relaxation is fostered by utilizing props (blankets, blocks, bolsters, belts, etc) in full support of the body and its release of effort.
 Positions are held for several minutes at a time and include guided awareness of the breath.